SLRcameras/darkRoomAthens/README.md

 #  darkRoom
-Dark room equipment for black & white film photography
+Dark room equipment for black & white film photography.

+This is a dark-room set, I inherited from a good friend.

+The equipment is kind of vintage, but at good quality and exactly what neeeded to start with  film photography dark-room

 ----